 Solar Panels: be cautious and skeptical

-The 2016 door-knocking solar energy vendors are out in force.
-They are certain to show up in greater numbers at neighbourhood doors in western Mississauga.
-I wrote about the things to consider when looking at solar panels on your home roof in the summer of 2015 as well.
+The 2018 solar energy vendors are out in force.
+They are certain to show up at neighbourhood doors in western Mississauga.
+Door-to-door sales are now much more tightly regulated in Ontario.
+Don’t show people any of your utility bills!
+I wrote about the things to consider when looking at solar panels on your home roof in the past.
 Click here.
 Some things to remember:

 - None of these vendors represent the provincial government, or your electricity distributor, regardless of what someone at your door says.
 Nobody from your electricity distributor (Enersource) or from the Province ever goes door-to-door with this type, or any other offer.;